 - Lack of attention.

 MS can cause a person to feel very tired for no apparent reason.
 Some people even feel tired from the moment they get up in the morning.
 Fatigue happens in around 80 percent of people with MS. Often, the person suddenly feels fatigued, and the problem goes on for weeks.

-If your older adult relative has MS, a professional caregiver could help them to live more comfortably and safely at home.
+If your older adult relative has MS or is showing early signs of MS, a professional caregiver could help them to live more comfortably and safely at home.
 A professional caregiver can help the senior to move safely around the house.
 If the senior uses a wheelchair, the caregiver can help with transfers from the chair to other surfaces.
 A caregiver can also help with household tasks that the MS patient cannot do, like cleaning, cooking, or laundry.